iadam2000/Secure-Distributed-System/README.md

 This project was created as part of a university module on distributed systems and demonstrates secure communication using Java RMI and encryption.

 Thanks for reading!
-If you'd like to contact me, feel free to drop me an email:
+If you'd like to contact me, feel free to drop me an email at:
 ```bash
 ibby200@icloud.com
 ```